voruti/json2config/README.md

 java -jar json2config-XXX.jar [arguments]
 ```

 The program has two main features.
-By default only the first one will be executed.
+By default, only the first one will be executed.

 ### 1. Converting org.eclipse.smarthome.core.items.Item.json into a *.items file